HEnquist/camilladsp/README.md

 To enable the websocket server, provide a port number with the -p option.
 Leave it out, or give 0 to disable.

-The default logging setting prints messeges of levels "error", "warn" and "info".
+The default logging setting prints messages of levels "error", "warn" and "info".
 By passing the verbosity flag once, "-v" it also prints "debug".
 If and if's given twice, "-vv", it also prints "trace" messages.

 ### Reloading the configuration
 The configuration can be reloaded without restarting by sending a SIGHUP to the camilladsp process.
 This will reload the config and if possible apply the new settings without interrupting the processing.
-Note that for this to update the coefficients for a FIR filter, the filename of the coefficents file needs to change.
+Note that for this to update the coefficients for a FIR filter, the filename of the coefficients file needs to change.

 ## Controlling via websocket
 See the [separate readme for the websocket server](./websocket.md)